 Everything is data

 There are a lot of drawing tools out there.
-Some use Microsoft Visio or Miro to draw out a visualization of their processes and workflows.
-This probably gets them somewhat down the road in documenting, showing, and explaining the how and the who in how they work.
-But we believe the actual value lies in the data, a value that is lost if you use a “simple” drawing tool.
-All actors, issues, and processes you map out in ShiftX are stored as data and accessible throughout your workspace.
+For example, some people use Microsoft Visio or Miro to draw a visualization of their processes and workflows.
+This probably does help them with documenting, showing and explaining the how and the who in their business processes.
+However, we believe the actual value of process mapping lies in the data, and that this value is lost if you use a “simple” drawing tool.
+All the actors, issues, and processes you map out in ShiftX are stored as data and are accessible throughout your workspace.

 How ShiftX works

-Using ShiftX is like writing a story on how your processes and workflows work today, as-is, and creating some versions documenting how you want them to be in the future.
-But with ShiftX, you are not left alone with the writing – all of your colleagues (ideally) chip in with their perspective.
-Together you mold out the single source of truth, documenting your sales processes, onboarding processes, customer dialogues, and all the other processes you need to collaborate on structuring.
+Using ShiftX is like writing a story about how your processes and workflows work right now, and how you want them to be in the future.
+But with ShiftX, you are not abandoned to write alone – all of your colleagues (ideally) chip in with their perspective.
+Together, you mold the single source of truth for your workflow by documenting your sales processes, onboarding processes, customer dialogues, and any other process you need.

-As in real life, every flow (or process, if you like) has a start and an end.
-In between, you can create as many:
+As in real life, every flow (or process, if you like) has a beginning and an end.
+Between those two points, you can create as many:

 - Steps (an activity, a task, or an event)

 - Splits (splitting up the path into two or more paths)

 - References (a subflow of your flow)